tdeslauriers/Xor-demo/README.md

-Demonstrates the XOr function.
+Demonstrates the Exclusive Or (XOr) function.

+**Note**:
-Note: this is not efficient by any means.
+* This is not efficient by any means.
 Rather, it is outputing each step to be human readable for demo purposes.
-I expect/assume there is a real Go library that does this function in two lines.
+* I expect/assume there is a real Go library that does this function in two lines.